Limbo: Judaism

+Christianity

+Protestant and Eastern Orthodox

 Neither the Eastern Orthodox Church nor Protestantism accepts the concept of a limbo of infants; but, while not using the expression "Limbo of the Patriarchs", the Eastern Orthodox Church lays much stress on the resurrected Christ's action of liberating Adam and Eve and other righteous figures of the Old Testament, such as Abraham and David, from Hades (see Harrowing of Hell).

 Some Protestants have a similar understanding of those who died as believers prior to the crucifixion of Jesus residing in a place that is not Heaven, but not Hell.
 The doctrine holds that Hades has two "compartments", one an unnamed place of torment, the other named "Abraham's bosom".
 Luke 16:19–16:26 speaks of a chasm fixed between the two which cannot be crossed.
 Those in the unnamed "compartment" have no hope, and will ultimately be consigned to hell.
 Those in Abraham's bosom are those of whom it is written of Jesus, "When He ascended on high, He led captive a host of captives" (Ephesians 4:8), quoting Psalm 68:18).
 These individuals, the captives, now reside with God in Heaven.
 Both "Compartments" still exist, but Abraham's bosom is now empty, while the other chamber is not, according to this doctrine.

+Nontrinitarian

 Latter-day Saints teach that "there is a space between death and the resurrection of the body [...] a state of the soul in happiness or in misery until the time [...] that the dead shall come forth, and be reunited, both soul and body, and be brought to stand before God, and be judged according to their works."
 It is also taught that "all who have died without a knowledge of [the] gospel, who would have received it if they had been permitted to tarry, shall be heirs of the celestial kingdom of God.".

 Jehovah's Witnesses, Christadelphians, and others have taught that the dead are unconscious (or even nonexistent), awaiting their destiny on Judgment Day.

+Zoroastrianism

 The Zoroastrian concept of hamistagan is similar to Limbo.
 Hamistagan is a neutral state in which a soul that was neither good nor evil awaits Judgment Day.

+Islam

 In Islam, which denies the existence of original sin in totality, the concept of Limbo exists as Barzakh, the state that exists after death, prior to the day of resurrection.
 During this period, sinners are punished and the adequately purified rest in comfort.
-Children however are exempt from this stage, as they are regarded as innocent and are automatically classed as Muslims (despite religious upbringing).
+Children, however, are exempt from this stage, as they are regarded as innocent and are automatically classed as Muslims (despite religious upbringing).
 After death, they go directly to Heaven, where they are cared for by Abraham.
 According to Christian Louis Lange, Islam also possesses a al-aʿrāf (cf. Q.7:46) "a residual place or limbo" situated between heaven and hell where there is "neither punishment nor reward".